- Get Involved

 We’re going to have so many more amenities for our shelter pets.
 We’ve got roaming cat rooms and catios for the cats and new roomier dog kennels with noise-controlled housing with sanitary air and natural light as well as new play areas.

-April, 2018: Walls are starting to go up!
+June, 2018: Most of the walls, floors and some of the roof is up!
 Check out this recent drone footage of the new facility.

 Want to know what it’s going to look like inside the new facility?
 Check out this video.